The-Foible/darx-theme/README.md

-# README
+# darx-theme
-Dark+ theme with modified syntax highlighting.
-Minimal use of semantic coloring to prevent slowdown.
+Darx theme for VSCode.